-The Class EA Document is to be reviewed by Hydro One every five calendar years.
-A five year review report is to be prepared and submitted to MECP (EAB) every five years from the date of the Notice of Approval of this Class EA Document.
-This process will ensure that the Class EA Document remains compliant with applicable legislation, regulations and policies, and the EAA.
+The Class EA for TF is to be reviewed by Hydro One every five calendar years.
+A five year review report is to be prepared and submitted to MECP (EAB) every five years from the date of the Notice of Approval of the Class EA for TF.
+This process will ensure that the Class EA for TF remains compliant with applicable legislation, regulations and policies, and the EAA.